emscripten-core/emscripten/site/source/docs/porting/files/Synchronous-Virtual-XHR-Backed-File-System-Usage.rst

 Test code
 =========

 An example of how to implement a synchronous virtual XHR backed file system is provided in the test code at `tests/test_browser.py <https://github.com/kripken/emscripten/blob/master/tests/test_browser.py#L1266>`_ (see ``test_chunked_synchronous_xhr``).
-The test case also contains an HTTP server (see `test_chunked_synchronous_xhr_server <https://github.com/kripken/emscripten/blob/master/tests/test_browser.py#L14>`_) that shows some CORS headers that might need to be set (if the resources are hosted from the same domain Emscripten runs from, there is no issue).
+The test case also contains an HTTP server (see `test_chunked_synchronous_xhr_server <https://github.com/kripken/emscripten/blob/master/tests/test_browser.py#L14>`_) showing CORS headers that might need to be set (if the resources are hosted from the same domain Emscripten runs from, there is no issue).

 The tests use `checksummer.c <https://github.com/kripken/emscripten/blob/master/tests/checksummer.c>`_ as the Emscripten-compiled program.
 This is simply a vanilla C program using synchronous *libc* file system calls like ``fopen()``, ``fread()``, ``fclose()`` etc.

 JavaScript code is added (using *emcc*'s :ref:`pre-js <emcc-pre-js>` option) to map the file system calls in **checksummer.c** to a file in the virtual file system.
-This file is *created* early in Emscripten initialisation using :js:func:`FS.createLazyFile`, but only loaded with content from the server when it is first accessed by compiled code.
-The added JavaScript also sets up communication between the web worker and the main thread.
+This file is *created* early in Emscripten initialisation using :js:func:`FS.createLazyFile`, but only loaded with content from the server when the file is first accessed by compiled code.
+The added JavaScript code also sets up communication between the web worker and the main thread.

 Instructions